notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 			- [ ] ?
 AI was persuasive here, too: [[Palmer23llmsArgueConvincing|Palmer23: Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance]]
 			- [[Young23wrongAppetiteMisinfo|Young23: Wrong: How media, politics, and identity drive our appetite for misinformation]]
 	- [How hackers at the Def Con conference tried to break AI chatbots](<How hackers at the Def Con conference tried to break AI chatbots>)
+## Authenticity and Trust: how to get it
+- Musk's internet language and imagery looks "authentic" to online gamers : [[Isaac25internetCringeMusk|Isaac25: Elon Musk’s Internet: So Based, Much Wow.
+So Cringe?]]
+- Trumps tweets made him look authentic, for some reason [[Isaac25internetCringeMusk|Isaac25internetCringeMusk]]
 ## Polarization: what, why, and how to overcome or use
 - [[Evans24techSplinterCulturalCtrl]]
 - [[Rampell25genZmenLoveTrump]]